chisNaN/ubuntu-on-macbook12/README.md

 ### Booting Ubuntu

-:bulb: I noticed a strange demeanor (using ubuntu) depenging surely on how one reboots.
+:bulb: I noticed a strange demeanor (using the following install of ubuntu) depenging surely on how one reboots.

 Indeed after several reboots in "ubuntu default mode" i start to lose touchpad and then keyboard capabilities but it seems i can get them back (without recompiling anything) if i boot in recovery mode and without executing any commands (I don't know if that kind be related?)